 8 Selection and appointment of organizations to fulfill registration authority functions

 8.1 The selection process needs to be open and transparent.
 It begins with a call for offers made by the study group to all stakeholders (in particular, members of the study group).
-The call for offers shall mention the criteria listed in Annex A and shall be published as a TD of the study group.
+The call for offers shall mention the criteria listed in Annex A and the deadline for responses (normally 12 calendar days before the study group [or working party] meeting which will select a candidate registration authority).
+It shall be published as a TD of the study group and recorded in the meeting report.
 It shall be issued once the registration authority Recommendation has been determined for TAP consultation (see clause 6.3) and at least three months before the plenary meeting which will select a candidate registration authority.
 It is also sent as a liaison statement to TSAG and Study Group 2 for information.

 NOTE – It is recognized that study groups may have difficulties identifying organizations willing to assume a registration authority function and it may be necessary to approach particular organizations which may be able to fulfill the function.
 Such a process shall be done with full transparency through liaison statements (published as TDs).

-8.2 Responses to the call for offers are received no later than the deadline for contributions to the study group or working partymeeting which will select a candidate registration authority and published as a TD of the study group.
+8.2 Responses to the call for offers are received no later than the given deadline and published as a TD of the study group.
 Each response shall include a statement stipulating that the candidate registration authority is willing to assume the responsibility and to commit to the requirements of this Recommendation.
 If applicable (see clause 9), the response also describes the fee structure.

 8.3 Once the deadline for receiving responses (in writing) to the call for offers is reached, they are reviewed by the study group.
 In consultation with the ITU Member State where each candidate registration authority is based and, if necessary, with the ITU legal adviser, the study group ensures that the candidate registration authority is a legal entity.
-This means that the entity has been formed under the laws of a particular jurisdiction and that it is therefore subject to governance related rules.
+This means that the entity has [been formed under the laws of a particular jurisdiction | legal status in a country] and that it is therefore subject to governance related rules.
 This requirement promotes a higher level of assurance regarding the accountability and credibility of the entity selected to be the registration authority.

 8.4 The study group produces a report that includes an evaluation of each response against the criteria in Annex A and the recommended candidate registration authority.
-The report is published as a TD and presented for approval at a plenary meeting.
+The report is published as a TD and presented [for approval] at a plenary meeting.
 It is then sent as a liaison statement to TSAG for information, and the study group submits the name and any relevant information about the organization to the Director of TSB for formal designation.

 8.5 When a registration authority Recommendation is revised, the study group reviews and decides whether the existing registration authority should continue or if a selection process should be launched to select additional candidate registration authorities (see also clause 12).